abd-Mohsen/Click2Buy/README.md

 <br>
 <br>
 # Click2Buy
-an E-commerce mobile app built using Flutter framework<br>
+an E-commerce mobile app built using Flutter framework. here is [the backend and dashboard](https://github.com/ahed0programer/Click2Buy/tree/ahed) for this app.<br>
-here is [the backend and dashboard](https://github.com/ahed0programer/Click2Buy/tree/ahed) for this app. this was a university group project that got an excellent 93% result
+this was a university group project that got an excellent 93% result

 ## about app